 How much money should I bring?

 Spending money is at the discretion of students and their families.
 While tuition covers field trips and all meals in a university dining hall, most students spend money to eat out on occasion as well as to buy such things as clothing, snacks and toiletries.

 Can I leave campus?

 Students can walk to downtown Evanston to shop and go to restaurants.
-There also are weekly field trips to Chicago.
+There also are organized field trips to Chicago.

 What should I pack?

 The weather generally will be warm, but be prepared for cool days as well.
 Bring T-shirts and pairs of shorts and a few pairs of long pants.
 Classes go on, rain or shine, so a raincoat and/or umbrella are essential.
 Sunscreen is also useful.
-The program usually sponsors a dance party called the “Cherub Prom,” so clothing for that would be appropriate.
-The program provides students a computer in the journalism building, which is immediately east of the residence hall.
-Still, some students bring a laptop computer, but it is not essential.
+The program usually sponsors a party called the “Cherub Prom,” so clothing for that would be appropriate.
+A laptop computer is essential; the program will have a few laptops available for emergencies.
 In addition, bring the usual school supplies as well as a flash drive, audio recorder and, if you have them, headphones.

 Can I practice sports during the program?